nwtoht-ca/healix-docs/docs/roadmap.md

 #### Calculated Columns

-In order to expand the flexibility of the rules editor, we plan to allow *Healix Calculation Expressions* to be added as column types.
+In order to expand the flexibility of the rules editor, we plan to allow [Healix Expression Grammar](/docs/dynamic-data-model/healix-calculation-grammar) calculated columns to be added as column types.

+#### Rules Action Audit and Debugger

+Each event and corresponding action that the rules engine executes is stored.
+We will expose this to administrators and content managers for additional transparency and debugging capability.